mandarin-chinese-christmas-songs

 5. “听啊! 天使高声唱” | “Hark!
 The Herald Angels Sing”

 Some of you might want to just learn the basic greetings for the holidays.
-If this is you, then this song is best.
-It’s short, it’s repetitive, it’s catchy.
+If that sounds like you, then this song is perfect.
+It’s short, repetitive and catchy.
 You’ll be able to learn those characters in no time!

 9. “十二月的情歌” by Gackt | “December Love Song” by Gackt

 Remember the song “Happy Christmas, War is Over” by Michael Jackson?
 I’d like to think that this song by Gackt is its Asian counterpart.
-The inspiration for the song is so similar that both of them give the same message of happiness and world peace.
+Both songs give the same message of happiness and world peace.

 No Christmas song list is complete without this holiday hit, so you should definitely include it in your Chinese holiday lessons.
 Again, this song has a lot to offer with its rich vocabulary.